Single-particle spectral function of fractional quantum anomalous Hall states: Abstract

 \section{Abstract}

 Fractional quantum Hall states are the most prominent example of states with topological order, hosting excitations with fractionalized charge.
-Recent experiments in twisted $\text{MoTe}_2$ and graphene-based heterostructures provide evidence of fractional quantum anomalous Hall (FQAH) states, which spontaneously break time-reversal symmetry and persist even without an external magnetic field.
+Recent experiments in twisted $\text{MoTe}_2$ and graphene-based heterostructures provided evidence of fractional quantum anomalous Hall (FQAH) states, which spontaneously break time-reversal symmetry and persist even without an external magnetic field.
 Understanding the unique properties of these states requires the characterization of their low-energy excitations.
 To that end, we construct a parton theory for the energy and momentum-resolved single-particle spectral function of FQAH states.
 We explicitly consider several experimentally observed filling fractions as well as a composite Fermi liquid in the half-filled Chern band.
-The parton description captures qualitatively our numerical exact diagonalization results.
+Charge fractionalization manifests itself in nearly momentum-independent spectra with a characteristic series of peaks determined from the filling fraction.
+The parton description qualitatively captures our numerical exact diagonalization results.
 Additionally, we discuss how the finite bandwidth of the Chern band and the non-ideal quantum geometry affect the fractionalized excitations.
 Our work demonstrates that the energy and momentum-resolved electronic single-particle spectral function provides a valuable tool to characterize fractionalized excitations of FQAH states in moiré lattices.